OriginProtocol/origin-website/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:

 - [ ] Test your work and double check you didn't break anything
-- [ ] Update the README, if neccessary
+- [ ] Update the README, if necessary

 ### Description: